FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

+Jaybird 3.0 supports Java 7 and 8 and as rudimentary support for Java 9.

 Jaybird 2.2 supports Java 6, 7 and 8.

 Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all